bschlenk/node-roku-client/README.md

 ```
 ## getting started
+**will release on npm when mvp is completed, see [issue](https://github.com/sgnl/nodeku/issues/1)**

-**installation: ** clone this project down, change into the directory, and run:
+clone this project on your computer, change into the directory, and run:

 `$ npm link`